-- 1. Define your dynamical system $(\mathcal{M}, f)$ : the space $\mathcal{M}$ of its possible states, and the law $f^t$ of their evolution in time. - 2.
+- 1. Define your dynamical system (M, f): the space of its possible states M, and the law ft of their evolution in time. - 2.
 Pin it down locally-is there anything about it that is stationary?
-Try to determine its equilibria / fixed points (chapter 2). - 3.
-Cut across it, represent as a Poincaré map from a section to a section (chapter 3). - 4.
-Explore the neighborhood by linearizing the flow; check the linear stability of its equilibria / fixed points, their stability eigen-directions (chapters 4 and 5). - 5.
-Does your system have a symmetry?
-If so, you must use it (chapters 10 to 12).
-Slice & dice it (chapter 13). - 6.
+Try to determine its equilibria / fixed points (Chapter 2). - 3.
+Slice it, represent as a map from a section to a section (Chapter 3). - 4.
+Explore the neighborhood by linearizing the flow-check the linear stability of its equilibria / fixed points, their stability eigen-directions (Chapter 4). - 5.
 Go global: train by partitioning the state space of 1-dimensional maps.
-Label the regions by symbolic dynamics (chapter 14). - 7.
-Now venture global distances across the system by continuing local tangent space into stable / unstable manifolds.
-Their intersections partition the state space in a dynamically invariant way (chapter 15). - 8.
-Guided by this topological partition, compute a set of periodic orbits up to a given topological length (chapter 7 and chapter 16).
-Along the way you might want to learn about Lyapunov exponents (chapter 6), classical mechanics (chapter 8), and billiards (chapter 9).
-Chapter 1 Overture If I have seen less far than other men it is because I have stood behind giants.

--Eduardo Specchio REREADING classic theoretical physics textbooks leaves a sense that there are holes large enough to steam a Eurostar train through them.
+Label the regions by symbolic dynamics (Chapter 11). - Now venture global distances across the system by continuing eigenvectors into stable / unstable manifolds.
+Their intersections partition the state space in a dynamically invariant way (Chapter 12). - Guided by this topological partition, compute a set of periodic orbits up to a given topological length (Chapter 13).
+Along the way you might want to learn about dynamical invariants (chapter 5), nonlinear transformations (chapter 6), classical mechanics (chapter 7), billiards (chapter 8), and discrete (chapter 9) and continuous (chapter 10) symmetries of dynamics.
+Part I Geometry of chaos Chapter 1 Overture If I have seen less far than other men it is because I have stood behind giants. -Edoardo Specchio EREADING classic theoretical physics textbooks leaves a sense that there are holes large enough to steam a Eurostar train through them.
 Here we learn about harmonic oscillators and Keplerian ellipses - but where is the chapter on chaotic oscillators, the tumbling Hyperion?
 We have just quantized hydrogen, where is the chapter on the classical 3-body problem and its implications for quantization of helium?
-We have learned that an instanton is a solution of field-theoretic equations of motion, but shouldn't a strongly nonlinear field theory have turbulent solutions?
+We have learned that an instanton is a solution of fieldtheoretic equations of motion, but shouldn't a strongly nonlinear field theory have turbulent solutions?
 How are we to think about systems where things fall apart; the center cannot hold; every trajectory is unstable?
 This chapter offers a quick survey of the main topics covered in the book.
-Throughout the book indicates that the section is on a pedestrian level - you are expected to know/learn this material indicates that the section is on a somewhat advanced, cyclist level indicates that the section requires a hearty stomach and is probably best skipped on first reading fast track points you where to skip to tells you where to go for more depth on a particular topic link to a related video indicates that a figure is still missing-you are urged to fetch it We start out by making promises-we will right wrongs, no longer shall you suffer the slings and arrows of outrageous Science of Perplexity.
-We relegate a historical overview of the development of chaotic dynamics to appendix A1, and head straight to the starting line: A pinball game is used to motivate and illustrate most of the concepts to be developed in ChaosBook.
+Throughout the book indicates that the section is on a pedestrian level - you are expected to know/learn this material indicates that the section is on a somewhat advanced, cyclist level indicates that the section requires a hearty stomach and is probably best skipped on first reading fast track points you where to skip to tells you where to go for more depth on a particular topic [exercise 1.2] on margin links to an exercise that might clarify a point in the text ND indicates that a figure is still missing-you are urged to fetch it We start out by making promises-we will right wrongs, no longer shall you suffer the slings and arrows of outrageous Science of Perplexity.
+We relegate a historical overview of the development of chaotic dynamics to appendix A, and head straight to the starting line: A pinball game is used to motivate and illustrate most of the concepts to be developed in ChaosBook.
 This is a textbook, not a research monograph, and you should be able to follow the thread of the argument without constant excursions to sources.
 Hence there are no literature references in the text proper, all learned remarks and bibliographical pointers are relegated to the "Commentary" section at the end of each chapter.
 1.1 Why ChaosBook?